Bachelor's degree program in Information Systems

 In the courses of the Department of Computer Science, you will learn the basics and specialized knowledge in several courses, which, for example, deepen aspects of intelligent systems and artificial intelligence or software, security and verification.

-In the courses offered by the Department of Economics, you will learn the basics and specialized knowledge in several courses, which, for example, deepen aspects of controlling, entrepreneurship or economics.
+In the courses offered by the Department of Business and Economics, you will learn the basics and specialized knowledge in several courses, which, for example, deepen aspects of controlling, entrepreneurship or economics.

 In courses offered by various departments, you will acquire knowledge of the mathematical foundations of computer science and decision models of operations research.